-On April 8, 2021, we entered into our new credit agreement to replace our existing agreement.
-Our new credit agreement provides for a \$950 million senior secured credit facility, comprised of our Revolving Loan with a borrowing capacity of \$650 million and our Term Loan with a borrowing capacity of \$300 million, with the ability to increase the aggregate size of the Revolving Loan by an additional \$200 million subject to lender consent and certain other customary conditions.
+On April 8, 2021, we entered into our credit agreement, which initially provided for a \$950 million senior secured credit facility, comprised of our Revolving Loan with a borrowing capacity of \$650 million and our Term Loan with a borrowing capacity of \$300 million, with the ability to increase the aggregate size of the Revolving Loan by an additional \$200 million subject to lender consent and certain other customary conditions.
 Our Term Loan was paid off in full on November 17, 2021 with a portion of the gross proceeds of \$418 million received from the sale of a 36% minority interest in CHOPS.
-The new credit agreement matures on March 15, 2024, subject to extension at our request for one additional year on up to two occasions and subject to certain conditions.
+Our credit agreement matures on March 15, 2024, subject to extension at our request for one additional year on up to two occasions and subject to certain conditions.

-On December 17, 2020, we issued \$750 million in aggregate principal of our 2027 Notes.
-We used the net proceeds to repay a portion of our 2023 Notes that were validly tendered and we redeemed the remaining principal balance of \$80.9 million on our 2023 Notes on January 19, 2021.
-The remaining proceeds from this offering were used to repay a portion of the borrowings outstanding under our senior secured credit facility.
-Furthermore, on April 22, 2021 we completed our offering of an additional \$250 million in aggregate principal amount of our 2027 Notes.
-The additional \$250 million of notes have identical terms as (other than with respect to issue price) and constitute part of the same series as our 2027 Notes.
-The \$250 million of the 2027 Notes were issued at a premium of 103.75%, plus accrued interest from December 17, 2020.
-The net proceeds from this additional offering were used for general partnership purposes, including repaying a portion of the revolving borrowings outstanding under our new credit facility.
+On April 22, 2021 we completed our offering of an additional \$250 million in aggregate principal amount of our 2027 Notes.
+The additional \$250 million of notes have identical terms as (other than with respect to issue price) and constitute part of the same series as our 2027 Notes and the net proceeds from this additional offering were used for general partnership purposes, including repaying a portion of the revolving borrowings outstanding under our Revolving Loan.